ledm/GreenSeas-ExcelToNetcdf/README.md

 Caveats:
 --------

+* GreenSeasXLtoNC is still in beta phase, so make sure you update regularly.

 * GreenSeasXLtoNC does not support netcdf string varialbes.

 * GreenSeasXLtoNC is not yet flexible for different excel input formats.